Hugosan000/Hugosan000/README.md

 # Hello there! 👋

-My name is Victor Hugo, and I am a passionate QA Engineer with five years of experience in automation testing.
+My name is Victor Hugo, and I am a passionate QA Engineer with 7 years of experience in automation testing.
 My expertise covers front-end and back-end automation, mobile, and APIs.

  - 🔭 Currently
-I am working on a new project that involves using Selenium with Python and the latest Python libraries.
+I am working on a new project that involves Playwright and Appium

 - 🌱 Continuous Learning
 I am also continuously learning about TypeScript, Playwright, and the newest Safari Webkit to stay up-to-date with the latest trends in automation.